 -Helen Harrison, Eugene V. and Clare E. Thaw Director, Pollock-Krasner House and Study Center, East Hampton, NY

-In 2018 The Pollock-Krasner Foundation celebrates thirty-two years of grant making to individual artists, continuing to fulfill our mandate to aid worthy and needy visual artists internationally.
-Since our inception in 1985 we have been privileged to award $71,000,000 to over 4,400 grantees in 77 countries.
+In 2018 The Pollock-Krasner Foundation celebrates thirty-three years of grant making to individual artists, continuing to fulfill our mandate to aid worthy and needy visual artists internationally.
+Since our inception in 1985 we have been privileged to award nearly $74,000,000 to over 4,500 grantees in 77 countries.
 Our grants continue to be utilized for a broad variety of artists’ needs ranging from supplies and casting materials to purchasing medical insurance and other personal needs.

 We continue to offer to older artists of distinction and achievement, our three-year Lee Krasner Awards as an indication of our respect for their noteworthy careers.
 We also have instituted an annual award, the Pollock Prize for Creativity, in honor of our thirty years of grant making.
 Both of these awards are by nomination only.
 Finally, we are now awarding grants, through a closed nomination process, to fine art photographers.
 In addition to supporting individual artists, we continue to award grants to outstanding arts organizations or institutions that are making a direct contribution to the well being of artists.

 In reviewing our three-decade history, we are acutely aware that the struggle of talented artists to stabilize their careers and have time and resources to do their work is a never-ending challenge.
 While there are instances of increased funding and renewed interest of government support for individual artists here and abroad, the reality is, that this support (whether federal, state, or local) continues to be precarious.
 There is still a lack of support from foundations, corporations, and wealthy donors toward this end.

 There is no way that we can adequately express our appreciation to the distinguished men and women who have served anonymously on our Committee of Selection, which reviews all of our applicants’ submissions and advises on artistic merit.
 This rotating committee, composed of museum officials, artists, patrons, and critics, has demonstrated a cross-cultural expertise in judging contemporary art and is highly qualified to recognize artistic merit from whatever country, style, school, or technique.